MS-MUTHUSAMY/IMDB_Movie_Analysis/README.md

 # IMDb Movie Analysis With Power BI

 ## Description
     This project involves analyzing IMDb movie data to understand the factors that influence the success of a movie on IMDb, focusing on high IMDb ratings.
 The analysis is aimed at movie producers, directors, and investors to make informed decisions for future projects.

-Problem Statement
+## Problem Statement
    "What factors influence the success of a movie on IMDb?"
 Success is defined by high IMDb ratings.
 This question is crucial for stakeholders in the movie industry who want to understand the elements that contribute to a movie's success.
 Here are some analysis ideas:

-Data Cleaning: Preprocess the data by handling missing values, removing duplicates, converting data types, and possibly feature engineering.
+## Data Cleaning:

-Data Analysis: Explore relationships between movie ratings and factors like genre, director, budget, release year, actors, etc.
+    Preprocess the data by handling missing values, removing duplicates, converting data types, and possibly feature engineering.

-"Five Whys" Approach: Dig deeper into findings by asking "Why?" repeatedly to uncover root causes.
+## Data Analysis:

-Report and Data Story: Create a report that tells a story with data, including the initial problem, findings, and insights gained.
-Use visualizations to make findings understandable.
+    Explore relationships between movie ratings and factors like genre, director, budget, release year, actors, etc.

-Data Analytics Tasks
+# Data Analytics Tasks

 A. Movie Genre Analysis
 Analyze the distribution of movie genres and their impact on IMDb scores.
 Task: